 Pronounced: baut-U-lie-num tock-sin in-jek-shuns

-Botulinum toxin is made from a type of bacteria.
-It is toxic to the nerves.
+Botulinum toxin (botox) is made from a type of bacteria.
 Another name for it is bacterial neurotoxin.
-An injection puts this toxin into muscle.
-There, it blocks the chemical signal from the nerves to muscles.
-This will decrease the muscle contraction (tightening).
+An injection of botox blocks the chemical signal from the nerves to the muscles, resulting in temporary paralysis of that muscle.
+This will decrease muscle contraction and reduce the formation of wrinkles.

 There are several types and brands of this toxin.
 Examples include Botox, Dysport, and Reloxin, which are formulations of botulinum toxin type A. Myobloc is another brand, but it is a formulation of botulinum toxin type B. These products are used for cosmetic and medical reasons.

-This injection process is often called botox injection , although any brand of the botulinum toxin may be used.
+Botox is a general term.
+Any brand of the botulinum toxin may be used.

 Copyright © Nucleus Medical Media, Inc.